PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Conclusions and Future Work

 In this work, we propose an efficient asynchronous PMP approach called PipeOptim.
-The key insight of PipeOptim is that it uses the optimizer-dependent weight prediction to simultaneously address the weight inconsistency and weight staleness issues incurred by the ``1F1B'' schedule.
-This directly gives rise to threefold innovations.
-First, PipeOptim can effectively handle the staleness issue that was left unsolved by the weight stashing technique of PipeDream and PipeDream-2BW, giving rise to better convergence and higher accuracy.
-Second, the efficiency of PipeOptim is independent of the used optimizer, contrasting sharply with SpecTrain which works well only when using the SGDM as the optimizer.
-Third, PipeOptim only requires each GPU to maintain up to two versions of weights.
+The key insight behind PipeOptim is its use of an optimizer-dependent weight prediction strategy, which simultaneously address the weight inconsistency and weight staleness issues caused by the ``1F1B'' schedule.
+This approach leads to three major innovations.
+First, PipeOptim effectively handles the staleness issue that is left unsolved by the weight stashing technique in PipeDream and PipeDream-2BW, resulting in better convergence and higher accuracy.
+Second, PipeOptim's efficiency is independent of the optimizer used, contrasting sharply with SpecTrain, which works well only when using the SGDM as the optimizer.
+Third, PipeOptim requires each GPU to maintain at most two versions of the weights.
+Extensive evaluations across four machine-learning tasks validate the effectiveness of PipeOptim.
+Our research introduce a new way for efficient and effective asynchronous pipeline training.

-Overall, PipeOptim achieves the best trade-off among GPU utilization, effective learning, and memory consumption.
-The experimental results demonstrate that PipeOptim outperforms PipeDream, PipeDream-2BW, and SpecTrain in terms of effective learning and, with quite comparable accuracy, heavily beats GPipe in in terms of GPU utilization.
-For example, when training Inception-V3 to the target accuracy, PipeOptim generates 1.10X, $>$1.66X, and 1.10X speedup over PipeDream, PipeDream-2BW, and SpecTrain, respectively.
-Our research paves a new way for efficient and effective asynchronous pipelined training.
+Finally, we outline the future directions of our work as follows.
+First, we plan to conduct a deeper investigation on the mechanism of weight prediction and explore a more effective way to measure how well the weight prediction method aligns with the true weights.
+Second, building on PipeOptim, we aim to integrate the tensor model parallelism (TMP) training mode and explore ways to accelerate the training of large language models.
+Third, we will develop a dynamic GPU memory balancing mechanism to enable more efficient memory distribution across GPUs during pipeline training with PipeOptim, further enhancing the computational power of multi-GPU systems.
+Lastly, pipeline parallelism has already been widely applied to the fine-tuning and training large language models~\cite{eliad2021fine}.
+In our future research, we plan to incorporate large model training and fine-tuning tasks into our experimental evaluations while continuing to improve the performance of PipeOptim.